 Hemp terpenes are kinda like food flavouring and occur naturally in all plants.
 They give many plants, including the cannabis plant, their flavour and aroma.
 Dr. Russo, a leading cannabinoid researcher, discovered that terpenes “could produce synergy with respect to treatment of pain, inflammation, depression, anxiety, addiction, epilepsy, cancer, fungal and bacterial infections.”

+Alongside being known for having sedative-like effects, it also occurs naturally in several other plants such as bay leaves, thyme, lemongrass, eucalyptus, hops and mango.
 If you’ve ever smelt the smell of cloves, you’ll be familiar with that musky scent.
 Myrcene has a very similar aroma, yet with a little more of an “earthy” smell.
 Myrcene flavour comes across as similar to that of balsamic and red grapes.
-Alongside being known for having sedative-like effects, it also occurs naturally in several other plants such as bay leaves, lemongrass, eucalyptus, hops and mangoes.

 Myrcene provides massive benefits to those suffering with joint and muscle pain.
 This terpene has the ability to reduce inflammation and swelling and can be a relief to those struggling with digestive issues.
 Myrcene’s sedative effects also shows promise in its ability to reduce anxiety and overall stress.
-This is a great reason to use a high-quality full spectrum NZ hemp oil for those in the corporate sector.
+This is a great reason to use a high-quality full spectrum hemp oil for those in the corporate sector.
+No need to worry about which is the best strain of cannabis to use that way.

 Myrcene can help with sleep through its ability as a “sleep aid” helping people fall asleep and stay asleep.
 This can improve not only the length of sleep, but the depth of sleep, increasing REM sleep time leading to an overall higher quality of rest.
 Research shows chronic sleep deprivation of 5-6 hours per night (instead of 7-8) leads to depression-like symptoms within just 3-4 weeks.
 Getting a long night’s restful sleep is important for everyone to improve their overall wellbeing.
 So myrcene may be especially helpful for those struggling to get to sleep and stay asleep such as new parents or shift workers.